 My most important tip is towork in the open.One of the principles of secure software is open design.
 A secure solution that relies on a hidden design secret or obfuscation is trouble waiting to happen, and the same can be said for decision making.
 Running a Security Champions initiative is an opportunity to demonstrate how to work transparently and inclusively across an organization.

 Your agendas, minute meetings, and prioritized backlog should be open for all to see, critique, and eventually contribute to.
 And, you should seek the biggest audience possible for sprint reviews on the Security Champions initiative.
 Why?
 Because interacting with Security Champions is a chance for someone else in the organization to have a positive experience with security and become part of the initiative.
 The more open you are, the more people you reach, the more perceptions can be changed.

 The goal is cultural change, not 100% compliance

-Read the recent Forrester Report: Build a Developer Security Champions Program to learn more.
+Read the recent Forrester Report: Build a Developer Security Champions Program and browse our handy checklist below to learn more.